 - Raises awareness of users in the area of information security;

 - Issues warnings about the risks and vulnerabilities in the area of information security;

 - Cooperates with the competent national authority and offers information upon request about performing SI-CERT’s competencies on the basis of this Act.

-The SI-CERT response centre’s services are available to the general public.
-SI-CERT is financed from the fund provided to the Arnes public institute by the Information Security Administration of the Republic of Slovenia (ISA), which is the competent national authority in the field of information security and acts as a body within the Ministry of Public Administration.
+The SI-CERT services are available to the general public.
+SI-CERT is financed by the Government Information Security Office, which is the competent national authority of Slovenia in the field of cyber-security.

 For detailed information regarding SI-CERTs’ activities please refer to the RFC 2350-compliant specification.